 On December 19, 2018, the SEC released a set of rule proposals (the “Proposals”) intended to streamline the regulatory framework for fund-of-funds (“FOF”) arrangements under the Investment Company Act of 1940 (the “1940 Act”).
 Investment advisers managing FOFs should consider looking closely with counsel at the impact these Proposals could have on their businesses and compliance programs.
 They might also consider responding to the substantive comment requests included in the Proposals.

-Section 12(d)(1) of the 1940 Act generally limits the percentage of assets that registered investment companies (mutual funds, ETFs and closed-end funds) and BDCs may invest in other funds, and to the percentage of their shares that may be held by other funds, unless the funds can rely on a statutory or rule-based exemption or SEC exemptive order.
-In the Proposal, the SEC estimates that nearly half of all registered funds currently rely on a mosaic of different rules and exemptive orders with varying conditions to invest in other funds.
+Section 12(d)(1) of the 1940 Act generally limits the percentage of assets that registered investment companies (mutual funds, ETFs, closed-end funds and UITs) and BDCs (“acquiring funds”) may invest in other registered funds (“acquired funds”), and to the percentage of an acquired fund’s shares that may be held by other funds, unless the funds can rely on a statutory exception or SEC exemptive rule or order.
+In the Proposal, the SEC estimates that nearly half of all registered funds currently rely on a mosaic of different rules and exemptive orders with varying conditions to invest in or allow investments by other funds.
 The Proposals are an effort to make the FOF regulation more consistent and efficient, particularly for similarly situated funds.

 In with the New

-Proposed new Rule 12d1-4 under the 1940 Act would allow registered funds to go beyond the limits of Section 12(d)(1) as acquiring or acquired funds, and to invest in new types of products and securities, without obtaining an exemptive order.
+Proposed new Rule 12d1-4 under the 1940 Act would allow registered funds to go beyond the limits of Section 12(d)(1) as acquiring or acquired funds, and to invest in other types of securities, without obtaining an exemptive order.
 Rule 12d1-4 would also exempt investments in an affiliated fund from the prohibitions of Section 17(a) under the 1940 Act.

-The “tailored” conditions included in proposed new Rule 12d1-4 are designed to protect shareholders by mitigating potential conflicts of interest and risks related to FOFs.
+The “tailored” conditions included in proposed new Rule 12d1-4 are designed to protect shareholders by mitigating potential conflicts of interest and risks related to FOFs, including excessive fees.
 They address:

-- Voting: Acquiring funds would be required to either use “pass-through voting” (voting proxies in accordance with shareholder instructions) or “mirror voting” (voting its shares in proportion with shareholders of the acquired fund).
+- Voting: Acquiring funds would be required to either use “pass-through voting” (voting proxies as directed by shareholders of the acquiring fund) or “mirror voting” (voting its shares in proportion with other shareholders of the acquired fund).

-- Redemptions: An acquiring fund that acquires more than 3% of an acquired fund’s outstanding shares would be prohibited from attempting to redeem more than 3% of the acquired fund’s outstanding shares in any 30-day period.
+- Redemptions: An acquiring fund that acquires more than 3% of an acquired fund’s outstanding shares would be prohibited from redeeming more than 3% of the acquired fund’s outstanding shares in any 30-day period.

 The Proposals also include amendments to existing Rule 12d1-1 allowing FOFs investing within the same group of investment companies to invest in unaffiliated money market funds.